imperiosaur/cutemagestower/README.md

   - **[The Mlystery Hunt, as Told By a Thief of the Bases](http://puzzles.mit.edu/2022/puzzle/the-mlystery-hunt-as-told-by-a-thief-of-the-bases/)** with Steve Kaltenbaugh
   - **[Crow Facts 3000](http://puzzles.mit.edu/2022/puzzle/crow-facts-3000/)** with Ben Smith
   - **[Events 1 & 2](http://puzzles.mit.edu/2022/events/)**
+- **Wondercade** - This Neil Patrick Harris' newsletter.
+Ange and I write a bunch of things for it.
+  - **[Whodunit](https://www.wondercade.com/theatre-experiences/thinking-caps-on-its-the-wondercade-whodunit-challenge)** - We basically wrote the whole article into a murder mystery.
+This is free to view, but you will need an account.
 - **Audio Escape Rooms** - Each of these three rooms I wrote and then ran for the hosts of Escape this Podast.
   - **[Dimensional Analysis](https://www.escapethispodcast.com/e/season-9-episode-3-dimensional-analysis-ft-jen-mcteague/)** and **[Podcast this Escape](https://www.escapethispodcast.com/e/podcast-this-escape-dimensional-analysis/)**
   - **[It's Puzzles All the Way Down](https://www.escapethispodcast.com/e/season-7-episode-11-its-puzzles-all-the-way-down-ft-jen-mcteague/)** and **[Podcast this Escape](https://www.escapethispodcast.com/e/podcast-this-escape-its-puzzles-all-the-way-down/)**